garden-rs/garden/README.md

 Enable verbose debugging output.

-    -s | --set  $name=$value
+    -s | --set  name=value

-Override a configured variable by passing a `$name=$value` expression to the `--set` option.
-The variable named `$name` will be updated with the expression `$value`.
-This option can be specified multiple times.
+Override a configured variable by passing a `name=value` string to the `--set` option.
+The variable named `name` will be updated with the garden expression `value`.
+Multiple variables can be set by specifying the flag multiple times.

 #### Gardens, Groups and Trees

+Trees are Git repositories with configuration that allows for the specification of arbitrary commands and workflows.
+Groups are a simple named grouping mechanism.

+Gardens can include groups and trees, as well as environment, gitconfig, and custom commands in addition to the ones provided by each tree.

+#### Tree queries

+Command arguments with explicit garden names, `@tree` references, `%group` syntax, and wildcards are all referred to as "tree queries".
+Tree queries are strings that resolve to a set of trees.

+Glob  wildcards in tree queries allows operations to span over ad-hoc gardens, groups, and trees.
+A garden.yaml configuration can be carefully crafted for maximum glob-ability.

+For example, `gdn exec 'annex/*' operates on all the `annex/` repositories.

-Garden commands take command-line arguments that specify a subset of trees to operate on.
+Garden commands take tree query arguments that specify which trees to operate on.
 When a name is mentioned on the command-line, garden will use the first matching garden, group, or tree, in that order, when determining which trees to operate on.
 When a garden or group is matched, all of its associated trees are included in the operation.

-When matching names, gardens have the highest precedence, followed by groups, and finally trees.
+Paths can be specified as well, but the filesystem has the lowest priority relative to gardens, groups, and trees.
+When specifyiing paths they must resolve to a configured tree.
+For example:

+    gdn build .

+Will build the tree in the current directory.

 In the following example, the "cola" group is found in the example configuration, and the commands are run over multiple repos.

     gdn exec cola git status -s